Blog

 Our Example System

 In order to make it hands-on we use a small demo online shop (checkout the GitHub repository) consisting of a Gateway-microservice which provides a REST endpoint (/products) to deliver various products to a shop-frontend.
-Since the Gateway is stateless it fetches all products directly from other microservices (Hot-Deals, Fashion and Toys) in a synchronous way (see code below).
+Since the Gateway is stateless it fetches all products directly from other microservices (Hot-Deals, Fashion, and Toys) synchronously (see code below).

 @RestController